pfefferle/mycroft-mark2-wyoming-satellite/README.md

 Or you could also try to install these drivers on a Raspberry Pi OS: https://github.com/MycroftAI/mark-ii-product/tree/main/mark-ii-raspberrypi

-Because the Images are no longer available I tried to find the storage using archive.org and it really seems to be archived:
+Since the images are no longer accessible, I attempted to locate the storage by using archive.org, and it appears to be successfully archived:

 https://web.archive.org/web/20230205093158/https://myc200.fra1.digitaloceanspaces.com/pub/releases/sandbox/base/20221108-mark2_base.img.gz

-(Maybe @synesthesiam can help with a simpler solution).
+(Maybe @synesthesiam can help with a simpler solution)

 Follow instructions to install a custom image using the *Raspberry Pi Imager*.
 Under "Choose OS", pick "Use custom" and load the downloaded "20221108-mark2_base.img.gz" image.